tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 ### VERSION 3.20 START ###
 ##########################

-TBD: 3.20 to be all about DB integration and main / interpreter separation
+TBD: 3.20 to be all about serialization, DB integration, and main / interpreter separation

 IN-PROC: Watch YouTube vid on SQLAlchemy: https://youtu.be/51RpDZKShiw
 	DONE: Create practice file